Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 - the cluster is under a very high load (e.g. during the restoration of a very large backup)

+No matter the cause, the NetHSM will only transition to the _Failed_ state after a number of unsuccessful attempts to interact with ``etcd``, which can take a few dozens of seconds.
+This is to avoid spurious transitions caused by very short instabilities.

 To help you understand which case your node is in, the ``GET /health/diagnose`` endpoint remains available and returns information about the current status of ``etcd`` and its database, including logs (refer to the API documentation).